microsoft/AzureADGraphApps/README.md

 **Q: What permission do I need to run this script?**

 **A:** This script can be run by any user in the tenant and does not require a privileged Azure AD role.

+**Q: How long will the script take to complete?**

+**A:** The duration depends on the number of service principals in the tenant.
+A small tenant with less than 1000 service principals will usually complete in a few minutes.
+Larger tenants can take up to 1-2 hours and very large tenants that have more than 100,000 service principals can take 10-24 hours to run.

 **Q: Can I use Azure AD Graph permissions to call Microsoft Graph?**